 We opted to travel with just the swags and our humble Toyota Ute and left our van with Adam’s brother in Mackay.
 We met our convoy companions at Mount Carbine (caravan park) where it was free to leave caravans.
 We would definitely use this option next time as we took another 5 weeks to get back to Mackay after completing the cape which is rather more time than we planned to camp in just swags! 🤣

-We left mountain carbine for coen on ??
-September.
-The distance, 423kms, 6hrs of driving mostly bitumen to get there and we arrived early afternoon.
+We left Mount Carbine for Coen on the 18th September.
+The distance, 423kms, 6hrs of driving on a mix of bitumen and badly corrugated road, just south of Coen being the worst, and arrived early afternoon.
 The camp we picked was a free camp called The Bend South Campground (wiki) by the river.
-We weren’t sure what to expect at first but once we set up and taken a look around it was a quite idyllic and fascinating to explore.
+We weren’t sure what to expect at first but once we set up and taken a look around it was quite idyllic and fascinating to explore.
 The camping area was part of the river bed in the wet season but with only a shallow river remaining in the dry.
-The kids lovers forage for quartz in the river bed and we spent hours floating in the stream with pool noodles during the hottest time of the day.
+The kids loved foraging for quartz in the river bed and we spent hours floating in the stream with pool noodles during the hottest time of the day.
 We enjoyed this spot so much we stayed 2 nights instead of the originally intended 1!

 Town and fuel info